-A major tourist destination, Miami, Florida is second in the U.S. after New York City for international visitors.
-The Port of Miami is the busiest cruise port in the world, justly earning the nickname “Cruise Capital of the World.”
+A major tourist destination, Miami, Florida, is second in the U.S. after New York City for international visitors.
+The Port of Miami is the busiest cruise port in the world, earning the nickname “Cruise Capital of the World.”

 Why is it so busy?
 Because there are many fun things to do in and around Miami!
-So much so that if you’re looking to hit up as many places as possible, or you’re in town for a while, you might want your own wheels.
+So much so that you might want your wheels if you’re looking to hit up as many places as possible or are in town for a while.

 Amazing Key West is approximately four hours from Miami, and you would definitely want a rental car to visit.
 I highly recommend this side trip from Miami.
 It sounds like a long drive, but it’s incredibly scenic.
 The Seven Mile Bridge offers stunning Atlantic and Gulf Coast views.
 Stop in small towns, try local seafood, and enjoy the drive.

 Even if you don’t make the whole trip to Key West, there are several attractions in the Upper and Middle Keys of Key Largo, Islamorada, or Marathon that are worth a visit.
 Look out for John Pennekamp Coral Reef, the Dolphin Research Center, the Turtle Hospital, and the Theater of the Sea.

 - Airport Transportation to Miami

 - Is there Public Transportation in Miami?

 - Can I Rent Other Types of Transportation in Miami?

 - Benefits of Renting a Car in Miami

 - Neighborhoods in Miami